26.5. Similarity of trade marks

 “Dominant cognitive cues” is an analogous term, as explained in Pham Global Pty Ltd v Insight Clinical Imaging Pty Ltd [2017] FCAFC 83, [51]:

-There is no doubt in our view that the Full Court in Accor in using the phrase “dominant cognitive cues” was making analogical reference to the “essential features” of the mark for the purposes of a side by side comparison in determining whether marks are substantially identical consistent with the observations of Windeyer J in The Shell Co. of Australia Ltd v Esso Standard Oil (Australia) Ltd [1963] HCA 66; (1963) 109 CLR 407 at 414 as earlier recognised by the court in the reasons.
+There is no doubt in our view that the Full Court in Accor in using the phrase “dominant cognitive cues” was making analogical reference to the “essential features” of the mark for the purposes of a side by side comparison in determining whether marks are substantially identical consistent with the observations of Windeyer J in The Shell Co. of Australia Ltd v Esso Standard Oil (Australia) Ltd [1963] HCA 66; as earlier recognised by the court in the reasons.
 The dominant cognitive cues are the essential features striking the eye in a side by side comparison so as to determine whether marks are substantially identical.

 If in a side by side comparison the essential features of the compared marks create a total impression of resemblance they are considered to be substantially identical.